Text by CLOT Magazine

 Pitching itself as being dedicated to exhibition, dissemination and education and the intersection between arts and digital culture, the event pairs audiovisual performances with conferences and installations.
 Organisers recently announced that this year’s event will find it moving from its typical location, Fabra i Coats, to the more central and expansive Fira Montjuïc, which attendees of Sonar by Day will be familiar with.
 The MIRA Dome will return for another presentation of 360º projections.

 Amongst the many artistic interventions present at the festival is Gima Paisaje II, by Akyute, a pseudonym for the artistic duo Magdalena Hart and Natalia Gima.
-The piece inquires about more-than-human intelligence and the possibility of living in “relationship with” rather than “domination over”.
-Elsewhere, Lola Zoido will explore the way we construct our reality through digital processes.
+The piece inquires about more-than-human intelligence and the possibility of living in a “relationship with” rather than “domination over”.
+Elsewhere, Lola Zoido will explore how we construct our reality through digital processes.

 A number of light and sound installations portray an interest in bending and transforming conceptions of space.
 Anonima/Luci is one of them, a light art project by Stefania Kalogeropoulos and Alberto Saggia, with Milan-based sound artist Katatonic Silentio.
 Another is Maxime Houot’s exploration of the limits of one’s own perception.